meilisearch/integration-guides/guides/build_integration.md

 The integration should take user experience into account: it should be as easy to use and intuitive as possible.
 In particular, the basic usage of the integration must be accessible.

-Feel free to [contact us](https://docs.meilisearch.com/learn/what_is_meilisearch/contact.html#contact-us) if you hesitate about an implementation choice.
+Feel free to [contact us](https://docs.meilisearch.com/learn/what_is_meilisearch/contact.html#contact-us) if you're hesitating over an implementation decision.

 ## 2. README